GTA V: Guide on How to Get Maximum Possible Share For Each Heist

 - Driver – Taliana Martinez/Karim Denz

 Franklin is the only playable character to get paid in this Heist, so don’t worry about Michael’s cut.
 Rickie Lukens is fine as a Hacker.
-A better one means you can finish the hacking minigame faster, but this won’t actually impact your take at all.
+A better one means you can finish the hacking minigame faster, but this won’t impact your take.
 Norm Richards will be more than adequate as a Gunman, so you don’t need to spend more money on a better option.

-Taliana Martinez is a cheaper option than Eddie and will perform just as well as a Driver.
+Taliana Martinez is cheaper than Eddie and will perform just as well as a Driver.
 She can be found along the side of the freeway in the northeast area of the map, next to an overturned car.
-You can find her near the Great Ocean Highway around Mount Chiliad and Braddock Pass after The Jewel Store Job is complete.
-You will need to drive her to Sandy Shores before she dies, and this will make her available as an option during heists.
-If you want to maximize your take in the last two heists, then Taliana is by far the best option so make sure you unlock her before starting this heist.
+You can find her near the Great Ocean Highway around Mount Chiliad, and Braddock Pass after The Jewel Store Job is complete.
+You will need to drive her to Sandy Shores before she dies, making her available as an option during heists.
+If you want to maximize your take in the last two heists, then Taliana is the best option, so make sure you unlock her before starting this heist.

 Franklin should be able to earn about $240,000 on this heist, but remember, Michael won’t earn anything.